 |Additional VPN Guides||What’s a VPN? | How to Choose a VPN | Using a VPN With Netflix | Best VPN Protocol | The 6 VPN Features That Matter Most | What Is a VPN Killswitch? | 5 Signs a VPN Isn’t Trustworthy | Should You Use a VPN? | VPN Myths Debunked|

 |VPN Reviews||Express VPN Review | Surfshark VPN Review | PrivadoVPN Review | FastVPN Review | AtlasVPN Review | PureVPN Review | ExpressVPN Aircove Router Review|

 VPNs are a fairly simple tool, but they can be used to do a wide variety of things:

-- Access a Business Network While Travelling: VPNs are frequently used by business travellers to access their business’ network, including all its local network resources, while on the road.
+- Access a Business Network While Traveling: VPNs are frequently used by business travelers to access their business network, including all its local network resources, while on the road.
 The local resources don’t have to be exposed directly to the Internet, which increases security.

-- Access Your Home Network While Travelling: You can also set up your own VPN to access your own network while travelling.
+- Access Your Home Network While Traveling: You can also set up your own VPN to access your own network while traveling.
 This will allow you to access a Windows Remote Desktop over the Internet, use local file shares, and play games over the Internet as if you were on the same LAN (local area network).

 - Bypass Internet Censorship: Many Chinese people use VPNs to get around the Great Firewall of China and gain access to the entire Internet.
 (However, the Great Firewall has apparently started interfering with VPNs recently.)